 At Colby, we focus on cultural anthropology.
 Course topics range from the study of geographic regions to the analysis of global issues that affect and connect people to their livelihoods.
 Graduates of the program have a sophisticated understanding of complex cultural differences and the processes at work in today’s global economy.
 They are holistic thinkers and skilled communicators who can analyze social transformations and facilitate conversations between societies and across lines of class and ethnic diversity.

 Anthropology pursues empirically-grounded, critical analysis in order to understand cultural systems, illuminate social worlds, and lovingly question how these shape and are shaped by lived experience.
-As such, anthropology is critique for the purpose of building knowledge, enacting kindness, pursuing mutuality, stretching our imaginations, and creating a better future.
+As such, anthropology is a critique for the purpose of building knowledge, enacting kindness, pursuing mutuality, stretching our imaginations, and creating a better future.